 As we look at fundamental philosophies, in quite an extraordinary way, not only is the entire Bethesda’s Drug Rehabilitation team of one accord; our aims and objectives are profoundly simple:

-Our treatment and recovery philosophy used by Bethesda is the call of the clients towards taking personal responsibility for daily application of ‘secret individual integrity’.
-Most people suffering from an addiction and/or a co-existing behavioural disorder have within them a deep seated disregard for authority and for rules.
+Our treatment and recovery philosophy used by Bethesda is the call for the clients towards taking personal responsibility for the daily application of ‘secret individual integrity’.
+Most people suffering from an addiction and/or a co-existing behavioural disorder have within them a deep-seated disregard for authority and for rules.
 So, during the intensity of our Clinical Primary Programme our clients are closely monitored as we invite them to abide by those rules which we know to be the easiest to break because they have their focus within the client’s daily personal life:

 Clients are trusted to take no more than two sugars in their tea or coffee and to restrict the tea and coffee to no more than five a day.
 We refer to this as the two sugar rule.